 It is not recommended to discharge your deep-cycle battery below a 50-percent depth of discharge, which is half of your battery’s reserve capacity rating.
 Each time a deep-cycle battery is discharged 100 percent, the battery will lose at least one cycle of the battery’s total lifecycle rating.

 How We Conducted Our AGM Battery Test

-Because AGM and gel batteries have a sealed case design and lack liquid electrolyte, the use of a hydrometer to test the charge status of a batterys electrolyte was not an option.
+Because AGM and gel batteries have a sealed case design and lack liquid electrolytes, the use of a hydrometer to test the charge status of a battery electrolyte was not an option.
 Knowing that we would be unable to crack open the batteries containment cases and evaluate each product from the inside out, for obvious reasons we had to come up with our own non-destructive test.

 In consultation with the Rolls/Surrette Battery Co. (a respected battery manufacturer that is neutral to our test as they currently do not manufacture a VRLA battery), we decided to follow the SAE J537 Standard Test Procedures for Storage Batteries that is endorsed by the Boating Council International.
 Though written for flooded cells, we felt that it was fair and would return some real life data.